EllaBrands/stanDev/Prior-Choice-Recommendations.md

     * Scale by some conventional value, for example if a parameter has a "typical" value of 4.5, you could work with log(theta/4.5).
 We did some things like this in our PK/PD project with Sebastian1.
 For example, in epidemiological studies it is common to standardize with the expected number of events.
   * Once parameters are scale-free, we want them to be on "unit scale"--that is, of order of magnitude 1.
 We don't want parameters to have values like 0.01 or 100, we want them to be not too far or too close to 0
     * But sometimes parameters really are close to 0 on a real scale, and we need to allow that.
 For example, the tiny effect of some ineffective treatment.
 We would not want to "artificially" scale this up to 1 just to follow some principle.
 Here's an example:  in education it's hard to see big effects.
 An effect of .1 sd is actually pretty damn big, given that "1 sd" represents all the variation across kids.
 In a setting where true effects are small, we need to allow that.

+* Generic weakly informative prior
+  * This talk from 2014:  http://www.stat.columbia.edu/~gelman/presentations/wipnew2_handout.pdf (slightly updated version of 2011 paper)
+  * One principle:  write down what you think the prior should be, then spread it out.
+The idea is that the cost of setting the prior too narrow is more severe than the cost of setting it too wide.
+I've been having trouble formalizing this idea.
+  * See this paper:  http://arxiv.org/pdf/1403.4630.pdf , I don't fully understand it all but it seems like a step in the right direction

+* Prior for linear regression
+  * Rescale predictors and outcomes
+  * By default, use the same sorts of priors we recommend for logistic regression?

 * Prior for the regression coefficients in logistic regression (non-sparse case)